tani8227/school_payment_dashboard/README.md

 A full-stack web application designed to manage school payments and transactions.
-It consists of a backend built with NestJS and a frontend developed using React.js with Material-UI.
+It consists of a backend built with node.js and express.js and a frontend developed using React.js with Material-UI.
 The system allows schools to track payment transactions and check statuses.

 Features